 Geothermal systems develop at high volcanic foci of elongated volcanic systems (Figure 5).
-In Iceland the flanks of the rift dip inwardly, i.e. towards the rift zone, as at fast spreading oceanic ridges (such as the East Pacific Rise).
-This is because the asthenosphere is hot and of low viscosity due to an exceptionally powerful mantle plume.
+In Iceland the flanks of the rift dip inwardly, i.e. towards the rift zone, as at fast spreading oceanic ridges (such as

 2.1.3 Continental rifts: East Africa